alessandro11/ansible-desafio-2/README.md

 servers: 'server@my_server_domain.com'

-change the webserver home where has been deployed /home/{{ create_user }}/.nvm/nvm-exec npm install
+change the webserver home where it has been deployed /home/{{ create_user }}/.nvm/nvm-exec npm install
 ```